RocketCommunicationsInc/astro/packages/astro-uxds/_content/getting-started/designers.md

 # Getting Started For Designers

-Astro UX design assets include files for creating Astro application wireframes and mockups in Sketch and Adobe XD.
+Astro UXDS design assets include files for creating Astro application mockups and wireframes in Figma.

-Before reading any further, we recommend you take a look at a live [Astro Sample Application](https://sample-app.astrouxds.com/) and review available Astro components on the [Astro Storybook](https://astro-components.netlify.app/?path=/story/astro-uxds-welcome--start-here) site.
-Examples of Astro in-use can be seen within the Astro Service [Specific Design](/service-specific-ux-design/) pages.
+Before reading any further, we recommend you review available Astro components on the [Astro Storybook](https://astro-components.netlify.app/?path=/story/astro-uxds-welcome-start-here--page) site.
+Examples of Astro in-use can be seen within the Astro [Service Specific](/service-specific-ux-design/) Design pages.

 ## Design Guidance